|

 Jennifer Bennett |

-Queen’s University, Kingston Ontario, followed with an Master's of Arts in Leadership and
+Queen’s University, Kingston, Ontario.
+She continued her education with a Master's Degree in Leadership and

-Training at Royal Roads University.
-Her father was a long serving Reserves
+Training at Royal Roads University, Victoria, British Columbia.
+Her father

-in the Canadian Forces so it was natural for her to enroll in the Naval
+had a long serving career in the Reserves of the Canadian Forces so it was natural for her to enrol in the Naval

 reserve as a Naval Commander in 1975.
 In 1977 she transferred to the Naval